Introduction.

 In Li et al’s research, mice were trained to self-administer cocaine by pressing a bar (see Fig 4 ).
 When pressed, cocaine solution was infused into their peritoneal cavity (the body cavity containing the stomach, intestines, liver etc) where it was absorbed into the blood.
 As found in many previous studies, once mice learned that bar pressing leads to cocaine administration, they readily and “enthusiastically” pressed the bar.

 Twelve once-per-day sessions initially established the cocaine self-administration behavior.
 Once established, each cocaine self-administration was then paired with a painful foot shock.
 The mice responded to the paired shock by dividing themselves into 2 categories.
 Around 20% persisted in their cocaine administration despite the foot shocks (referred to as “persisters”) while 80% ceased administration (referred to as “renouncers”).
 Like human cocaine addicts, the persisters continued to self-administer despite negative consequences.
-It is interesting (although perhaps a coincidence) that the percentage of mouse persisters was similar to that of human cocaine users who become addicted.
+It is interesting (although probably a coincidence) that the percentage of mouse persisters was similar to that of human cocaine users who become addicted.

 Li et al determined that the difference between persisters and renouncers could not be explained by differences in learning the self-administration procedure, in how rewarding the cocaine was experienced, nor in how painful the foot shocks were perceived.
 These results indicated that something else must be influencing whether cocaine administration results in mouse “addiction.”